Named Entity Recognition (NER)

 The future of NER

 Another exciting idea is building custom NER systems for different professions, like doctors or lawyers.
-As different industries have their own identity types and patterns, creating NER systems in these specific contexts can provide more precise and relevant results.
+As different industries have their own identity types and patterns, creating NER systems in these specific contexts can provide more precise and relevant results, especially when it comes to identifying other entities unique to those domains.

 Conclusion